klaidliadon/umbrella-content/en/incident-response/sexual-assault/beginner/s_precautions.md

 *	Wear a head scarf if appropriate;
 *  Wear a wedding ring, whether real or fake;
-*  Avoid necklaces, ponytails, or anything that can be grabbed.
+*  Avoid necklaces, ponytails, or anything that can be grabbed;
-*	Minimize makeup or jewelry to avoid unwanted attention.
+*	Minimize makeup or jewelry to avoid unwanted attention;
 *	Carry equipment discreetly, in a nondescript bag.

 *Consider carrying pepper spray or even spray deodorant to deter aggressors.*